Colombia (Republic of Colombia)

 There are many great things to do in Tatacoa Desert:

-How to get to Tatacoa grey desert?
+How to get to Tatacoa desert the grey part?

-The pick-up truck dropped us at the main road, near a small bar with a visible road sign for the Grey desert.
+Our pick-up truck dropped us at the main road, near a small bar with a visible road sign for the Grey desert.
 Hiking loop takes about 2 hours but it’s up to you how far you want to explore the desert.
 The place is so surreal that we spent 3 hours wandering and exploring the desert’s labyrinthine canyons.

 Hiking Tatacoa Grey Desert.